uniquadev/LuauVM/README.md

 > **Note:** only an interpreter is provided and compiled code must be obtained from a supported luau compiler

 # Tests
-1) Run `python MakeTests\main.py -t` to build tests scripts in Tests directory
+1) `python MakeTests\main.py -t` to build tests scripts in Tests directory
+  - Tests' scripts must return 0 to pass the check.
-2) Run `python MakeTests\run.py - r` to run all tests scripts
+2) `python MakeTests\run.py - r` to run all built tests
+* `luau "<path/to/test-script>"` to run a specific test script

 # License
 [MIT LICENSE](https://github.com/uniquadev/LuauVM/blob/master/LICENSE.txt)